 Certain members and former members employed by the Ontario Institute for Studies in Education between February 1996 and June 1996 were offered special early retirement or voluntary severance packages.
 Employees who accepted either package became part of a partial wind-up group of the Plan.
-The decision in the Monsanto case confirms the position of the Superintendent of the Financial Services Commission of Ontario that on the partial wind-up of a pension plan, the assets of the pension fund related to that part of the pension plan being wound up must be distributed, which includes any surpluses.
-The assets allocable to the partial plan wind-up group, as of June 30, 2006, were \$12,601.
-The July 1, 2007 actuarial report updates the assets allocable to the partial plan wind-up group will be used to provide for settlement of pension entitlements still remaining in the plan for partial wind-up members (settlement through annuity purchase or lump-sum transfer), surplus allocation for partial wind-up members, and expenses associated with the partial wind-up and surplus distribution.
-On October 1, 2007 the Financial Services Commission of Ontario approved the partial wind-up distribution effective June 30, 1996.
+The decision in the Monsanto case confirms the position of the Superintendent of the Financial Services Commission of Ontario that, on the partial wind-up of a pension plan, the assets of the pension fund related to that part of the pension plan being wound up must be distributed, which includes any surpluses.
+The assets allocable to the partial plan wind-up group will be used to provide for settlement of pension entitlements through annuity purchase or lump-sum transfer, including surplus allocation for partial wind-up members, and expenses associated with the partial wind-up and surplus distribution.
+On October 1, 2007, the Financial Services Commission of Ontario approved the partial wind-up distribution effective June 30, 1996 and a net obligation of \$13,387 was recorded as a decrease in net assets in the fiscal 2008 statement of changes in net assets.
+Settlement of pension entitlements to certain partial wind-up members were made and \$8,391 remains outstanding at June 30, 2008.